Bullying Bystanders Become Upstanders

 Be a leader in your social group and speak up - teaching others to recognize bullying and take steps to help STOMP Out Bullying!

-Become a Teen Ambassador for STOMP Out Bullying
+Become a Youth Leader for STOMP Out Bullying

-If you are an Upstander against bullying, have excellent grades, public speaking experience and are a leader in your school or community you could be a Teen Ambassador.
-Learn more about how to apply here.
+If you are an Upstander against bullying, have excellent grades, public speaking experience and are a leader in your school or community you could be a Youth Leader.
+Learn more about how to apply to become a Youth Leader here.